reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 :::

+Even for existing applications, we recommend at least switching out `createStore` for `configureStore` as the dev-mode middleware will also help you catch accidental mutation and serializability errors in existing code bases.
+We also want to encourage you to switch the reducers you are using most (and any ones you write in the future) over to `createSlice` - the code will be shorter and easier to understand, and the safety improvements will save you time and effort going forward.

-The `redux` core package still works, but today we consider it to be obsolete.
+**The `redux` core package still works, but today we consider it to be obsolete**.
 All of its APIs are also re-exported from `@reduxjs/toolkit`, and `configureStore` does everything `createStore` does but with better default behavior and configurability.

 If you are using the `redux` core package by itself, your code will continue to work. **But, we strongly encourage you to switch over to `@reduxjs/toolkit`, and update your code to use the Redux Toolkit APIs instead!**